 - Copies of all current and previous college and university transcripts except Marquette.*

 - Two letters of recommendation required.
 A third letter is encouraged.

-- GRE scores (General Test only).
-Not required for accelerated B.A.-M.A. degree program applicants; M.A.-J.D. applicants may substitute LSAT scores for GRE scores; M.A.-M.B.A. applicants may substitute GMAT scores for GRE scores.
+- GRE scores (General Test only) required.
+GRE requirement is waived for Marquette accelerated degree program applicants; M.A.-J.D. applicants may substitute LSAT scores for GRE scores; M.A.-M.B.A. applicants may substitute GMAT scores for GRE scores.

 - A statement of purpose.

 - For international applicants only: an overall minimum TOEFL score of 100 or other acceptable proof of English proficiency.